 Language– Irish Gaelic and English

-Currency– Euros in Southern Ireland, GBP (British Pound) in Northern Ireland
+Currency– Euros in the Republic of Ireland, GBP (British Pound) in Northern Ireland

 Cards– most major credit and debit cards are accepted.
 American Express is only taken in large stores (often not at fuel stations)